mvolkmann/blog/src/swift/Xcode.md

 and click File ...
 Duplicate.
 Oddly the context sensitive menu that is displayed when a file in the Navigator is right clicked does not include this option.

-## Clean Builds

-Occasionally it is useful to delete all generated files and start over.
-To do this, select Product ...
-Clean Build Folder or press cmd-shift-k.

 ## App Name